 Step 4: Now, just like the earlier two shelters, put some branches, dry leaves, and grass over the 45-degree angled logs to insulate the shelter.
 Using some more dry leaves and grass, make a bed that will keep you warm.

-Step 5: Make a fire at the open mouth of the shelter.
+Step 5: Make a fire inside or at the open mouth of the shelter.
 This heat will be reflected by the shelter wall, creating warmth.

 Note: Shelter wall has to be built facing the wind direction else it will act as a wind trap.